- What is bacterial conjunctivitis?

 - Swelling of the lymph nodes in front of the ears

 Bacterial conjunctivitis usually only causes mild symptoms and does not affect a person’s vision, other than causing slight blurriness when discharge has built up on and around the eye.
 Depending on the type of bacteria causing the infection, there may be additional symptoms.
+If you are worried that you may have pink eye, you can try using the Ada app to find out more about your symptoms.

 If symptoms are severe or vision is impaired, it is important to contact a doctor without delay.
 It is also extremely important to see a doctor if any signs of bacterial conjunctivitis are present in a newborn baby.